zendesk/zendesk_app_migrator/README.md

 If not installing `ts-node` and `typescript` globally, reference the local versions of those packages like `./node_modules/.bin/ts-node src/index.ts migrate --path ~/path/to/v1/app/source`

+After running `yarn build`, it is possible to run the down-level version of the Migrator like `node ./lib/index.js migrate --path ~/path/to/v1/app/source`.
+Similarly, the down-level tests can be run like `./node_modules/.bin/mocha ./lib/test/**/*.test.js`.
+Doing so effectively just demonstrates that the output from the Typescript compiler is valid Javascript for NodeJS.

 #### Running tests

 `yarn test`

 Tests are run using the `mocha` test runner. `chai` is the assertion library.
+We make use of `chai-as-promised` to provide more elegant assertions against async behaviour.

 #### Other scripts